Copernicus

 Global dimension

 Copernicus has strategic importance since it provides capacity to support the EU as a global actor.
-For example, Copernicus is designated as Europe’s main contribution to the global ten-year implementation plan of the Global Earth Observation System of Systems (GEOSS).
+For example, Copernicus is designated as one of Europe’s main contributions to the implementation of the Global Earth Observation System of Systems (GEOSS).
 GEOSS is designed to provide decision-support tools to a wide variety of users.
 GEOSS will link existing and planned observing systems around the world and support the development of new systems where gaps currently exist.
 The Group on Earth Observations (GEO) is coordinating efforts to effectively build GEOSS.

 More about SEIS